 Getting to the Canterbury District

 The district is well served by Stagecoach East Kent buses from Canterbury Bus Station.
-Buses 4, 4A, 4B and 5 travel at regular intevals between Canterbury Bus Station and Whitstable town centre.
+Buses 4, 4A, 4B, 4X and 5 travel at regular intevals between Canterbury Bus Station and Whitstable town centre.
 For Herne Bay take either the 6, 6A, 6B, 6X or 7.

 The Canterbury district is very close to mainland Europe.
 A day trip or stay is a great way to sample the continental atmosphere.
 Take the car ferry from Dover or take your vehicle through the Channel Tunnel from Folkestone.